A handy gift guide for the designers in your life

 Lighting really levels up a workspace!

-Govee lighting lets you customize scenes, set colours to match your brand palette and adjust brightness or vibes remotely.
-Flip it to energizing tones on sleepy afternoons or calm neutrals when they want the studio to feel like a well-designed hug.
+Govee lighting lets you customize scenes, set colours to match your brand palette, and adjust brightness or vibes remotely.
+Flip it to energizing tones on sleepy afternoons or calm neutrals when they want the studio to feel cozy.

 A well-designed mouse